Steven P. Perskie

 Steven P. Perskie (born January 10, 1945, in Philadelphia, Pennsylvania) is a former New Jersey Superior Court judge in Atlantic City, New Jersey, and a former Democratic Party politician from Margate City, New Jersey.
-Perskie served as a member of the New Jersey General Assembly, where he represented the 2nd Legislative District from 1971 to 1977.
+Perskie was a member of the New Jersey General Assembly from the 2nd Legislative District from 1971 to 1977.
 He was elected to the New Jersey Senate in 1977.
-Perskie served as Chief of Staff to New Jersey Governor James Florio from 1989 - 1990 and as the third chairman of the New Jersey Casino Control Commission from 1990 to 1994.
-Outside politics Perskie worked as both a corporate and private practice attorney.
+Perskie was Chief of Staff to New Jersey Governor James Florio from 1989 - 1990 and as the third chairman of the New Jersey Casino Control Commission from 1990 to 1994.
+Perskie worked as both a corporate and private practice attorney.

-Early life
+Early life and education

 Perskie attended Atlantic City High School.
-In 1966, he graduated from Yale University and in 1969 earned a law degree at the University of Pennsylvania Law School.
+In 1966, he graduated from Yale University and in 1969 earned a Juris Doctor at the University of Pennsylvania Law School.
 In 1970, he earned a masters in taxation from New York University.